Important: Find a doctor willing to follow this protocol, and test for complications.

 Dexamethasone: 0.04 mg daily

-Take 0.04 mg Dexamethasone daily at bedtime
+Take 0.04 mg Dexamethasone daily with dinner

 To accurately measure 0.04 mg you’ll need your doctor to prescribe the oral solution form of dexamethasone.
 Since the medication comes in 240mg bottles, the doctor should write the prescription like this: